Blog – Posted on Wednesday, Mar 06

 21. Moon Called by Patricia Briggs

-When shapeshifter Mercy Thompson was exiled by the werewolves who raised her for having a forbidden love affair, she decided to start over by opening a mechanic shop in Washington State.
+In Moon Called, shapeshifter Mercy Thompson was exiled by the werewolves who raised her for having a forbidden love affair, and decided to start over by opening a mechanic shop in Washington State.
 When a struggling teenager — who also happens to be a brand-new werewolf — shows up at her shop, Mercy knows she has to help him.
 But this will require her to reach out to the family that abandoned her, and to face the past she’s been running from.

 For readers who: enjoy supernatural stories set in Pacific Northwest.